Teeth - set the number of teeth or cogs.

 Hole Radius - set the radius of the hole.

-Tooth Taper - set taper angles for the Addendum and Dedendum.
+Tooth Taper - set the inner and outer taper angles for the teeth.

 In order to create a gear system there are some basic guides to follow: